lazarusA/JuliaDocs/docs/manual/code-loading.md

 :::

-## Definitions {#Definitions}
+## Definitions

 Julia has two mechanisms for loading code:
 1. **Code inclusion:** e.g. `include("source.jl")`.
 Inclusion allows you to split a single program across multiple source files.
 The expression `include("source.jl")` causes the contents of the file `source.jl` to be evaluated in the global scope of the module where the `include` call occurs.
 If `include("source.jl")` is called multiple times, `source.jl` is evaluated multiple times.
 The included path, `source.jl`, is interpreted relative to the file where the `include` call occurs.
 This makes it simple to relocate a subtree of source files.
 In the REPL, included paths are interpreted relative to the current working directory, [`pwd()`](/base/file#Base.Filesystem.pwd).

-1. **Package loading:** e.g. `import X` or `using X`.
+2. **Package loading:** e.g. `import X` or `using X`.
 The import mechanism allows you to load a package—i.e. an independent, reusable collection of Julia code, wrapped in a module—and makes the resulting module available by the name `X` inside of the importing module.
 If the same `X` package is imported multiple times in the same Julia session, it is only loaded the first time—on subsequent imports, the importing module gets a reference to the same module.
 Note though, that `import X` can load different packages in different contexts: `X` can refer to one package named `X` in the main project but potentially to different packages also named `X` in each dependency.
 More on this below.

 Code inclusion is quite straightforward and simple: it evaluates the given source file in the context of the caller.
 Package loading is built on top of code inclusion and serves a [different purpose](/manual/modules#modules).
 The rest of this chapter focuses on the behavior and mechanics of package loading.